hocinehacherouf/ansible-windows/labs/lab_04.md

 Same exercice, but we will use the modules of [Chocolatey.Chocolatey](https://docs.ansible.com/ansible/latest/collections/chocolatey/chocolatey)

-- Install a chocolaty package `7zip`
+- Install a chocolatey package `7zip`
-- Uninstall the chocolaty `7zip`
+- Uninstall the chocolatey `7zip`